samyakahuja/class/s1/mcs102/chess/readme.md

 > Input layer will have 8 * 8 * (no_of_pieces) units

-This representation is called as *Bitmap Input* which represents all 64 squares of the board using 12(shown below) binary features plus additional.
+This representation is called as *Bitmap Input* which represents all 64 squares of the board using 12(shown below) elementary binary features plus additional.

 Number of pieces: 2 + 14 = 16
-bits used: lg(16) = 2
+bits used: lg(16) = 4

 + for-all : 1 + 1 = 2
     1. blank